 - a person has expressly consented to their personal information being supplied to overseas recipients.

-- Sport Australia has conducted a risk assessment;
+- the ASC has conducted a risk assessment;

-- the organisation meets the privacy and security standards required by Sport Australia in protecting personal information; and
+- the organisation meets the privacy and security standards required by the ASC in protecting personal information; and

 PO Box 176 Belconnen ACT 2616